-Telecommuters are a relatively large percentage of the workforce: 9.45% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Folsom telecommute to their jobs.
+Overall, about 9.45% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Do you like to read, write and learn?
 If you move to Folsom, you'll likely find that many of your neighbors like to as well.
 Folsom is one of the more educated communities in America, with a full 50.06% of its adults having a college degree or even advanced degree, compared to a national average across all communities of 21.84%.

 The per capita income in Folsom in 2010 was $45,378, which is upper middle income relative to California, and wealthy relative to the rest of the US.
 This equates to an annual income of $181,512 for a family of four.